 1) What is the Cost?
-Two options: First, a one-time payment of $950 to be made on or before February 7 (date of first practice).
-Second, two installments of $500 to be made on or before February 7 and March 7, respectively.
+Two options: First, a one-time payment of $950 to be made on or before February 15 .
+Second, two installments of $500 to be made on or before February 15 and March 15, respectively.

 2) What is included in the cost?
 Essientally, everything accept your (spectators) admission into games and travel expenses.
 Players will recieve:

 3) Is There a Set Schedule?
 Of course!
 We have every practice scheduled for the entire season.
 We also have identified weekends when we will not play in a tournament or hold a practice (baseball is incredible, but balance is important).
 We have indentified 6 "priority tournaments" and weekends.
 We have also identified 3 "back-up" weekends in the event we have a cancellation of one our "priority tournaments."